-The State of Iowa will not retroactively report the following intangible assets:
+The State of Iowa did not retroactively report the following intangible assets:

-- 1) Those considered to have indefinite useful lives as of June 30, 2009 or - 2) Those that would be considered internally generated as of June 30, 2009. - 3) Costs incurred prior to July 1, 2009, for internally generated computer software projects in the application development stage will not be capitalized.
-However, costs incurred July 1, 2009 and beyond, for these projects will be capitalized if exceeding the State's threshold
+- 1) Those considered to have indefinite useful lives as of June 30, 2009 or - 2) Those that would be considered internally generated as of June 30, 2009. - 3) Costs incurred prior to July 1, 2009, for internally generated computer software projects were not capitalized.
+However, costs incurred July 1, 2009 and beyond, were capitalized, if exceeding the State's threshold